Grufyeti/beammp-server-plugins/README.md

 This is my first time using LUA and json so don't expect anything great from this programm.
 These features may be very hard coded and slow in bigger servers but as I am running a game server for 5 people (me and my friends) it does not need to be very performant
+Feel free to use these files and modifie them for your own use!